The objective is to experimentally verify the formula for centripetal force.

 Provide a discussion if necessary.

-Give two examples on objects executing circular motion and determine the source of centripetal force for each.
+1) Give two examples on objects performing circular motion and determine the source of centripetal force for each.

-Suppose you tie a rock to a string and spin it in a vertical plane.
-In what direction will the rock move if the string breaks exactly when the rock has passed the lowest point and is in a horizontal position?
+2) Suppose you tie a rock to a string and spin it in a vertical plane.
+In what direction will the rock move if the string breaks exactly when the rock is at the lowest point in its circular path?

-Using V = 2πrf, derive a formula for Fc in terms of m, r, and frequency, f.
+3) Using V = 2πrf, derive a formula for Fc in terms of m, r, and frequency f.
 Simplify the formula after you substitute for v in the centripetal force formula.
 Note that f is the frequency of rotation or the number of turns per second.